Your Facebook messages might also be at risk in data scandal

 Normally, I'm a fan of self-reflection.
 Seven in the morning is not when I'd prefer to mentally riffle back through years of Facebook messages between friends, roommates, co-workers and classmates, wondering if I said anything so unforgivably dumb it could come back to haunt me.

 Despite my best efforts, it turns out the safety of my data has been in part at the mercy of my friends.
 What's more, the tentacles on this scandal reach further and further into our Facebook lives.
-Afterall, in college I might have figured gripes about professors and all those relationship counseling sessions conducted via Messenger would stay between friends as long as I kept all my permissions under control.
+After all, in college I might've figured that gripes about professors and all those relationship counseling sessions conducted via Messenger would stay between friends as long as I kept all my permissions under control.

-These days, backbiting is probably best left to in-person meetings after a swift pat-down.
+These days, backbiting is probably best left to in-person meetings (after you've given your listener a swift pat-down).

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.